jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

     - `name` : set a descriptive name to be printed alongside test results (defaults to `unnamed test`)
     - `req_data` : a nested dictionary that contains the request payload to use when running the test (defaults to `{}`)
     - `resp_data` : a nested dictionary that contains the expected API response data.
+    - `resp_data_empty` : a boolean indicating whether this test should allow the response data to be empty.
     - `status` : an integer that specifies the tests expected HTTPS status code (defaults to `200`)
     - `return` : an integer that specifies the tests expected API return code (defaults to `0`)
     - `resp_time` : a float that specifies the tests maximum response time expected from the API endpoint